 - Quantification by albumin/creatinine or protein/creatinine ratio (ACR or PCR) determination

-- Test for haematuria
+- A test for haematuria (usually urine dipstick)

-- Measure serum creatinine and eGFR
+- Measurement of serum creatinine

-How to measure it
+How to measure proteinuria:

-What to do about it
+What to do about it:

 A number of thresholds have been recommended, as summarised here:

-Referral threshold in non-diabetics|
+|70||100||Stricter BP limits apply Referral threshold in non-diabetics|

 **In patients with diabetes